flipcamp/engagingstudents4/essays/stuart.md

 Exercise 3 is a relatively easy exercise that could be used to introduce students to grooving in 7/4.
 Although none of the parts are difficult, Group 2 must be able to correctly feel two different places to place pickups that resolve on beat “1,” and Group 3 must feel the difference between where the last notes in the first and second bars are placed.
 As students become more comfortable with 7/4, a subsequent exercise could have them all clap the part shown for Group 1, while they sing their own parts over it.

-**Example 3.** Five-part rhythm exercise to introduce 7/4
+**Figure 3.** Five-part rhythm exercise to introduce 7/4.

 <img src="{{ site.baseurl }}/images/stuart03.png" alt="image" />

 Exercise 4 presents a meter, 15/8, with which many students may be unfamiliar, but gives Groups 1 and 2 very easy parts in this meter.
 The more advanced students placed in Groups 3 and 4 must be able to feel syncopated sixteenth notes in this meter, with Group 3 singing a rhythmic part without pitches that continues over the bar line at the end of the cycle (thus the first notes are tacet the first time), and Group 4 singing a part that has both a short syncopated pickup and a section that briefly suggests a 7/16 crossrhythm against 15/8.

-**Example 4.** Four-part rhythm exercise in 15/8 with some challenging parts, for more advanced students
+**Figure 4.** Four-part rhythm exercise in 15/8 with some challenging parts, for more advanced students.

 <img src="{{ site.baseurl }}/images/stuart04.png" alt="image" />